Guide to PwC's Assessment Process and Graduate Schemes

 The game-based assessments will be first, these are a fresher way to test a candidate's cognitive abilities and behaviour as the format makes it enjoyable for the user.
 These will look at how you overcome challenges, work towards certain goals and your decision-making ability.
 A risk assurance applicant describes her experience with the game-based assessments:

-You will also be required to take a numerical reasoning test.
+Graduates and students are often also required to take a numerical reasoning test.
 This will be an 18 minute test consisting of 18 numerical questions.
 You will be presented with tables, graphs and maybe asked to undertake currency changes.
-It will be similar to generic numerical reasoning tests, so pracising standard numerical reasoning tests will prepare you very well.
-Try your hand at our free practice numerical test to see how you do.
+PwC have recently started using SHL Verify Interactive Tests in their application process.
+These tests are a modern, fun and interactive way to test candidates.
+The skills tests will still be the same as previous numerical tests, but the format will be different.
+Try your hand at our free practice numerical test to evaluate your current numerical ability.